fluree/docs.flur.ee/src/content/0.9.1/docs/schema/schema.md

 ### Fluree Schemas

-Much like a relational database, before storing your records in a Fluree database, you must first register a schema which consists of collections (similar to tables) and permissible attributes (similar to columns).
+Much like a relational ledger, before storing your records in a Fluree ledger, you must first register a schema which consists of collections (similar to tables) and permissible attributes (similar to columns).

-Fluree validates all Flakes being written against the database's schema, ensuring each Flake event type and attribute are registered and meet all of the defined restrictions (i.e. data type, multi-cardinality, uniqueness, required).
+Fluree validates all Flakes being written against the ledger's schema, ensuring each Flake event type and attribute are registered and meet all of the defined restrictions (i.e. data type, multi-cardinality, uniqueness, required).

-Defining and updating schemas is done through regular database transactions (in JSON) by writing to the special pre-defined system collections.
+Defining and updating schemas is done through regular ledger transactions (in JSON) by writing to the special pre-defined system collections.

 Fluree attributes can be of many different types documented in the types table (i.e. string, boolean).
-Being a graph database, the special type of `ref` (reference) is core to traversing through data.
+Being a graph ledger, the special type of `ref` (reference) is core to traversing through data.
 Any attribute of type `ref` refers (links/joins) to another entity.
 These relationships can be navigated in both directions.
 For example, listing all invoices from a customer record is trivial if the invoice is of type `ref`, and once established an invoice automatically links back to the customer.

 Beyond validating types, Fluree allows custom validation that can further restrict attribute values.
 This level of validation is done by specifying an optional [`spec` for a collection or attribute](#collection-and-attribute-specs).

 ### Collections

-Collections are like relational database tables.
+Collections are like relational ledger tables.
 We call them collections because they hold an event-collection of changes pertaining to a specific type of entity.
 For each type of entity/object you have, there should be a collection defined to hold it (i.e. customers, chat messages, addresses).

 To create a new collection, submit a transaction against the system collection named `_collection`.
 A sample collection transaction is provided here to create a new collection.